DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Introduction

 \begin{contribbox} \textbf{Contributions.} In summary, our contributions are threefold:

-\begin{itemize} \item We propose a stabilized weight decomposition with learnable noise that removes the singularity of DoRA and adaptively preserves magnitude information, and a hypernetwork-based reparameterization of low-rank factors, enabling cross-layer parameter coupling and improved sample efficiency. \item We provide a theoretical analysis showing that this design significantly enhances the sample efficiency from a \textit{exponential rate} to a \textit{polynomial rate}. \item We demonstrate through various experimental settings that DoRAN achieves state-of-the-art parameter efficiency, consistently outperforming LoRA, DoRA, and other PEFT baselines on both vision and language tasks. \end{itemize} \end{contribbox} Together, we show that combining noise-based stabilization with hypernetwork-driven parameter generation offers a robust and generalizable path forward for fine-tuning foundation models.
+\begin{itemize} \item We propose a stabilized weight decomposition with learnable noise that removes the singularity of DoRA and adaptively preserves magnitude information, and a hypernetwork-based reparameterization of low-rank factors, enabling parameter coupling between query and value matrices which substantially improved sample efficiency. \item We provide a theoretical analysis showing that this design significantly enhances the sample efficiency from an \textit{exponential order} to a \textit{polynomial order}. \item We demonstrate through various experimental settings that DoRAN achieves state-of-the-art parameter efficiency, consistently outperforming LoRA, DoRA, and other PEFT baselines on both vision and language tasks. \end{itemize} \end{contribbox} Together, we show that combining noise-based stabilization with hypernetwork-driven parameter generation offers a robust and generalizable path forward for fine-tuning foundation models.